What is kangaroo care?

 When is kangaroo care used?

-Many maternity hospitals encourage skin-to-skin contact straight after birth if the baby and mother are both stable.
-Kangaroo care can be given to babies who are full term, but it’s usually provided to babies who are premature and being cared for in a neonatal intensive care or special care unit.
+Kangaroo care can be given to babies who are full term, either in hospital or at home.
+It can also be used in babies who are premature or unwell and being cared for in a neonatal intensive care unit (NICU) or special care nursery (SCN).

 How do babies benefit from kangaroo care?

-- regulates a baby's heartbeat and breathing
+- help regulate your baby's heartbeat and breathing

-- improve oxygen saturation levels
+- improve your baby’s oxygen levels

-- help to maintain body temperature
+- help your baby maintain their body temperature

-How do parents benefit from kangaroo care
+How do parents benefit from kangaroo care?

 Kangaroo care provides parents with many benefits, particularly in: